Pubic Bone Height & How To Measure Your PBH

 Are there ever any exceptions to the formula?

 Not really, no. Sometimes mountain bike riders and cyclo-cross racers prefer a slightly lower saddle--maybe PBH minus 11.5, but it may be more out of habit.
 BMXers often ride PBH minus 20 or so, but that's another world.

-Now and then a tiny-footed woman will do better using a SH that's 11.8cm less than her PBH.
+Now and then a tiny-footed person will do better using a SH that's 11.8cm less than their PBH.

 And, if you ride 180mm cranks, you might factor that into it, too, and go with PBH minus 11 or 11.5.

 If you pedal in elevator shoes, you'll need the saddle higher, so a PBH minus 8 might be better.